shreyashankar/gpt3-sandbox/README.md

 Initial release date: 19 July 2020

+Note that this repository is not under any active development; just basic maintenance.

 ## Description

 The goal of this project is to enable users to create cool web demos using the newly released OpenAI GPT-3 API **with just a few lines of Python.**